-Local officials in San Sebastián de La Gomera confirmed on April 11, 2026, that a 77-year-old British man died following a catastrophic bus crash on the GM-2 highway.
-Medical teams responded to the site at 1:15 p.m. local time after the vehicle veered off the road and plunged into a steep ravine.
-Investigators found that the bus was transporting a group of British holidaymakers who were traveling toward a harbor for a planned boat excursion.
-Preliminary reports indicate the vehicle crossed the centerline before descending into the rugged terrain that characterizes the interior of La Gomera.
+Local officials in San Sebastian de La Gomera confirmed that a 77-year-old British man died after a catastrophic bus crash on the GM-2 highway.
+The April 11, 2026, crash brought medical teams to the site at 1:15 p.m. local time after the vehicle veered off the road and plunged into a steep ravine.
+Investigators said the bus was carrying British holidaymakers toward a harbor for a planned boat excursion.
+Preliminary reports indicate the vehicle crossed the centerline before descending into the rugged terrain that characterizes the island's interior.

 Witnesses traveling behind the coach described a sudden loss of control.
 No other vehicles appeared to be involved in the initial collision with the roadside barrier.
 Debris from the bus reached deep into the ravine, complicating the recovery of personal effects and evidence.
 Officials from the Civil Guard launched a forensic examination of the crash site to determine if mechanical failure or driver error played a role in the trajectory of the vehicle.
 Heavy lifting cranes arrived late in the afternoon to begin the process of hauling the wreckage back to the road surface.